-The Baltimore emergency room errors lawyers of William G. Kolodner Personal Injury Lawyers help patients hold hospitals accountable for emergency room errors.
+The Baltimore emergency room errors lawyers of WGK Personal Injury Lawyers help patients hold hospitals accountable for emergency room errors.
 Call us at (410) 837-2144 or use our online contact form to schedule a free consultation with our experienced Baltimore medical malpractice lawyers.

 When you go to a Baltimore, MD emergency room, you expect to receive competent care for your injuries or illness.
 You do not expect to suffer additional harm because of emergency room negligence or errors.